ikraft/django-userswitch/README.rst

         'css_inline': '',      # Inline css for the switcher widget, if any 'content_types': (),   # a tuple of content-type for which to render switcher widget.
 Default = ('text/html', 'application/xhtml+xml')
         'auth_backend': '',    # Custom auth backend if any.
 Default = 'django.contrib.auth.backends.ModelBackend'
+        'replace_text': '',    # Text to replace with the widget, default add to end "body" tag.
         'users': (),           # List of usernames(as strings) to be shown in the switcher widget.
 If its empty, all users are loaded.
     }